 - The Board of Directors

 - The Board Sub-committee

 - Risk and governance committees

 - Executive Management

-- Second & third-line oversight from Enterprise Risk, Conduct and Internal Audit
+- Second & third-line oversight from the Saga Insurance Risk team and Saga plc Internal Audit team

 AICL uses the three lines of defence model to manage risk.
 Section B provides further detail on how the system of governance works in practice.